bostontrader/bookwerx-core/README.md

 With this API, the user can:

+* Obtain an API key and secret in order to use the other endpoints.
 * Perform ordinary CRUD operations on the various bookkeeping objects, such as accounts and transactions.
-* Perform user management chores such as assigning API access keys and deleting users.
+* Perform a variety functions that return aggregated data.
-* Perform consistency checks.
+* Perform general "linting" of the db.
-* Brainwipe the db and start over.

 This API is the minimum necessary to accomplish the above goals.
 Extra fancy features can be found elsewhere.
 For example: